6 Best Homeowners Insurance Companies in Florida of 2022

 But if you own a home that’s a little farther from Miami and is a suburb known for its safe neighborhood, your rate will be lower.

-What’s Not Covered in Homeowners Insurance in Miami?
+What’s Not Covered in Homeowners Insurance in Florida?

 Water damage caused by flooding from a hurricane that ruins your personal belongings is usually not included in a standard policy.

 A standard policy will only cover a limited expense that’s not up to the full value of your most prized possessions.

 Many things that aren't covered under your standard policy stem from neglect and a failure to maintain your property.

 For example, termites and insect damage, bird or rodent damage, rust, rot, mold, and general wear and tear are not covered.